 Once you’ve dried off (Not too much!
 That soaked scalp is a mark of honor in these parts) it’s time to sample from a menu of interactive mind-benders, a new treat waiting around every curling corner.

 To wit, there’s a corridor with walls that may or may not be moving as you pass through; a giant bowl of white, pill-shaped capsules accompanied by cups, a vat of water, and a sign reading, “Please take only one”; a series of virtual reality headsets, one taking you for a walk (Or you’re taking it?
 It’s hard to say) in a snowy forest; and another that appears to turn the space in front of you upside-down.
 All this for $12 and your signature on a meticulous medical waiver.

 “You think of Alice in Wonderland,” Carrion-Marayari said.
 “Take the pill, jump down the slide.
 (More on that slide in a moment.)
 Not everything in the exhibition is necessarily ‘fun.’
 It’s actually kind of strange, seeing the space around you moving at an odd speed.
 It may be enjoyable, but it’s never comfortable.”

 Never comfortable and though thrilling, not anything entirely new.
-Waves of interest in interactive and installment art have risen, crested and broken over the past four decades, but Pittsburgh’s Mattress Factory museum has been there all along, a hub for the genre’s elite since 1977.
-Lindsay O’Leary, an artist there now, gives some credit to social media for this latest surge.
+Waves of interest in interactive and installment art have crested and broken over the past four decades, but Pittsburgh’s Mattress Factory museum has been there all along, a hub for the genre’s elite since 1977.
+Lindsay O’Leary, an artist there now, gives some credit to social media for the latest surge.